mperignon/2016-04-12-USGS/lessons/python/05-WebServices.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain what a for loop does.
+> *   Understand the fundamentals of web services.
-> *   Correctly write for loops to repeat simple calculations.
+> *   Access and read function documentation.
-> *   Trace changes to a loop variable as the loop runs.
+> *   Use optional arguments in function calls.
-> *   Trace changes to other variables as they are updated by a for loop.
+> *   Import data into Pandas from a URL.

 In the previous chapter, we developed a short script for loading some pre-processed streamgage data into Python using the Pandas library, converting some columns into the correct format, plotting the data, and saving the figures to files.

 Our goal is to create a fully automated workflow that can produce plots for multiple stations without requiring any hand processing of the data.
-In this chapter, we are going to replace the initial import step in our previous code.
-Instead, we are going to request the data directly through the USGS web services with a short script.
+In this lesson, we are going to replace the way we brought the file into the DataFrame with a short script that requests the data directly through the USGS web services.

 Web services are automated tools for transfering data directly from machine to machine.
-Effectively, the code we write will ask a server for some data, and that server will hand it back to your code.
-The way that these commands and data are transferred is through an API (Application Programming Interface), which is essertially a set of functions and protocols for that interaction.
-We don't actually need to understand in detail what any of that means to use it, though - help pages are our friend!
+Effectively, the code we write will ask a server for some data and that server will hand the data back to the code.
+The way that these commands and data are transferred is through an API (Application Programming Interface), which is a set of functions and protocols for that interaction.
+We don't actually need to understand in detail what any of that means to use web services, though - help pages are our friend!

-Let's start by request data from the streamgage station at Lee's Ferry.
-We'll make a variable with the station number (which I looked up):
+We will start by requesting data for the streamgage station at Lee's Ferry.
+Let's make a variable with the station number (which I looked up):

 ~~~ {.python}